i-rabot/tractogithub/README.md

 # tractogithub

-tractogithub is based on Tratihubis
+tractogithub is based on Tratihubis.
 It also uses a trac implementation hacked (in `wiki/parser.py` and `wiki/formatter.py`) to parse code blocks, italics, bold, etc.  See tracformatter/ subdirectory.
 (This subdirectory is added to the python path so that `import trac` functions.)